backupbrew/switchbrew/Applet Manager services.md

 ### SetAppletGpuTimeSlice

-Takes an input u64, no output.
+Takes an input s64, no output.

+The input s64 must not be negative.

 ## IAudioController